 Today, Matthew’s research group takes a multidisciplinary approach to understanding the role of nutrition and exercise in the prevention and management of metabolic disease from the molecular to the whole-body to the population level.
 He leads a number of research programmes covering two interlinked areas, cardiometabolic health and postprandial handling in response to diet and exercise.
-He is investigating which factors influence the cardiometabolic impact of food, and the food matrix, and how modulating the composition of food can optimize targeted nutritional strategies to improve the management of diabetes.
+He is investigating which factors influence the cardiometabolic impact of food, and the food matrix, and how modulating the composition of food and diet can optimize targeted nutritional strategies to improve the management of diabetes.
 His resarch groups consists of 7 PhD students and two post-doctoral researchers.